Chambre d’été cocooning avec linge clair, tapis doux et lumière du matin

 Curtains sheer or light linen soft light too opaque curtain

-Bedside rug with soft rug, light linen bedding, and wooden bedside table
+Bedside rug with soft rug, light linen bedding, and wooden nightstand

 Where to place a rug in a summer bedroom

-A bedroom rug should accompany your morning and evening routines.
-A large rug under the bed creates a very enveloping feel, but a smaller rug on each side can be lighter and easier to maintain.
-It all depends on the size of the room and the desired feeling.
+The bedroom rug should complement morning and evening routines.
+A large rug under the bed creates a very enveloping feel, but a smaller bedside rug on each side can be lighter and easier to maintain.
+It all depends on the room size and the desired feeling.

-For a bright and soft bedroom, the bedroom rugs collection allows you to choose a model suitable for barefoot comfort.
-If you also want to harmonize with a wooden floor, the guide on pairing a rug with hardwood flooring helps avoid harsh contrasts.
+For a bright and soft bedroom, the bedroom rug collection allows you to choose a model suitable for barefoot comfort.
+If you also want to harmonize with a wooden floor, the guide on pairing rugs with hardwood floors helps avoid harsh contrasts.

-To avoid: A rug that is too dark at the foot of the bed can visually weigh down the room in summer, especially if curtains and bedding are already present.
+To avoid: A rug that is too dark at the foot of the bed can visually weigh down the summer bedroom, especially if curtains and bedding are already present.

-If the bedroom allows it, a small reading nook can enhance the cozy effect.
+If the bedroom allows, a small reading nook can enhance the cozy effect.
 It doesn't need to be large: a compact armchair, a small lamp, a round rug, or a side table are enough.
 The important thing is not to turn the bedroom into a second living room.

 A reading nook works well when it stays within the same palette as the bed.
-A round rug can soften the corner of a room and give real purpose to an unused area.
+A round rug can soften the corner of a room and give a real function to an unused space.

 Bedroom reading nook with round rug, compact armchair, and soft light

 A cozy summer bedroom should be soft, fresh, and easy to live in.
-We maintain comfort but remove excesses.
+We keep the comfort but remove the excesses.
 Breathable materials, light colors, a well-placed rug, and soft lighting are enough to create a restful atmosphere.

 The right balance is to lighten what visually heats and keep what truly soothes.